 The Florida Keys are a strip of islands off the coast of Florida in the Atlantic Ocean.
 This little archipelago is a coveted vacation spot due to the unique history of the islands and the sunny white sand beaches.

 The most famous of the islands is Key West, due to it’s historical buildings and larger that life night scene.
 Hemingway’s House is a great place to visit on Key West if you’re interested in history.
 Or take a dip in the ocean to see beautiful coral reefs by snorkeling.
+Check out this list of 13 best places to go snorkeling in Florida.
+The Florida keys and Key West are on the list!

 Here’s a tour you may enjoy: Florida Keys Eco Tour by Boat